 Park City #1 Kids Horse Summer Camp for developing character, horsemanship and building life skills in an awesome, fun and nurturing environment, with horses.
 We mix life skills with nonstop equine assisted activities, nature interactions, and tons of fun.

-Through each ranger’s daily responsibilities and activities, participants develop problem-solving skills, honesty, empathy, self-confidence, and independence that will be applied in their home and school lives while forging lasting friendships.
+Through each camper’s daily responsibilities and activities, participants develop problem-solving skills, honesty, empathy, self-confidence, and independence that will be applied in their home and school lives while forging lasting friendships.

 Located at High Star Ranch